Hi, Bob: History

 The Bob Newhart Show was an American television program which aired on CBS between 1972 and 1978, subsequently running in syndication for many years thereafter.
 At various points during episodes of the program, characters would greet the main character, Bob Hartley (portrayed by Bob Newhart), by saying "Hi, Bob".

 Hi, Bob is believed to be the first documented instance of a drinking game using prompts from a television show to initiate player action.
 It may have originated among university students in the 1980s in the United States, who used a line in The Bob Newhart Show as inspiration for the game rules.
 In 1984 United Press International, citing a just-published book by Lisa Birnbach prepared from two years of her field research on U.S. university campuses, reported it was a "new game on campus".
 Bob Newhart has said he believes the game may have started at Southern Methodist University.

 The February 11, 1995, episode of Saturday Night Live, hosted by Bob Newhart, included a sketch starring Chris Farley and Chris Elliott in which the pair played Hi, Bob.

 In a 1998 column Frazier Moore described it as a "classic drinking game", with the implication it was no longer regularly played.

 Response of cast

 Bob Newhart has partly credited the syndicated appeal of his eponymous television show to Hi, Bob.
 During a 2001 interview, he also expressed concern that players might drive after playing it.
 However, that didn't stop him from titling the biography on his official web site "Hi Bob!"

-Bill Daily, who played character Howard Borden on The Bob Newhart Show, has remarked on the game by noting that "we turned a lot of students into drunks".
+Bill Daily, who played character Howard Borden on The Bob Newhart Show, remarked on the game by noting that "we turned a lot of students into drunks."